Welcome to Part 3/3

 The outcome of an Occupational Therapy Driving Assessment

 This is the 3rd instalment of a series of articles explaining the entire process of an Occupational Therapy Driving Assessment.
 Before reading this article, it is recommended that the following articles are read in order to obtain a detailed understanding of what is involved.

-The second possible outcome is “prescription of vehicle modifications”.
-This occurs when it is assessed by the Occupational Therapist that the person does not have the physical capacity to utilise or complete one of the following:
+The second possible outcome:“prescription of vehicle modifications”.
+This occurs when it is assessed by the Occupational Therapist that the person does not have the physical capacity to utilise or complete one of the following driving controls:

 - Vehicle foot controls

 - Complete blind spot checks and utilise vehicle mirrors

 With this outcome, a report is sent to the RMS and to the person’s referring Doctor stating the prescribed modifications.
 The person’s licence is temporality downgraded to a leaner licence so that he or she can undertake driving lessons with a driving instructor.
 The aim of the lessons is for the person to become proficient in using the modification.
 Once the person feels confident with the modification in all driving environments, they will undertake an RMS Disability Driving Test.
 This test is carried out by RMS staff.
 The test takes the form of a Provisional licence test (P’s test), with the primary difference being that the person drives with the prescribed modification.
 Once they pass this assessment, their licence is reinstated to a full licence, with the endorsement of the vehicle modification.
 The person is then supported by the Occupational Therapist to have their own vehicle modified with the prescribed modification.